Higher Education

 About the Fellowship

-The fellowship program begins with pre-work (to be completed online), followed by an opening leadership retreat in Atlanta, Georgia.
-Student fellows then attend monthly virtual meetings and trainings, and they apply their developing leadership skills by planning and facilitating interfaith bridgebuilding projects on their campuses.
-The BRAID Fellowship will also encourage narrative collaborations between the fellows and Interfaith America and offer a concluding set of sessions at IA’s annual Interfaith Leadership Summit in Chicago, IL.
+The fellowship program begins with pre-work (to be completed online), followed by an opening leadership retreat in Atlanta, Georgia in October 2026.
+Post-retreat fellows will attend monthly virtual meetings with their mentor groups and virtual trainings with IA staff.
+They will apply their pluralism leadership skills by planning and facilitating interfaith bridgebuilding projects on their campuses.
+The fellowship concludes in May 2027 with a final retreat in Chicago, IL where fellows will have the opportunity to present on their campus projects.

 Grant Details